gillesdemey/demey.io/src/pages/thoughts-on-typescript/index.md

 To some folks TypeScript seems to be mostly analogous to Object Oriented programming.
 It's not.

-Simply because you can now use Interface and Generics does not mean that you should.
+Simply because you can now use Interfaces and Generics does not mean that you should.
 We write mostly functional code, unless we have a good reason to break that rule.

 We went in not caring too much about the type safety of TypeScript.
 Our services are built to fail fast, properly handle failure of other services and are replicated a number times across our Kubernetes cluster.